dcomp-leris/CGSynth/README.md

 - For extraction problems, verify that the PCAP contains valid RTP packets with H.264/H.265 payload
 - Malformed or incomplete packets in the PCAP file may result in corrupted video output
 - For quality metrics tools, ensure you have the correct Python version and all dependencies installed
+- For the CGReplay server and player:
+  - When a game is specified in `config.yaml` (under `Running:game`), ensure a folder with the same name exists in the `server/` directory (e.g., if game is set to "Kombat", you need a `server/Kombat/` folder)
+  - The game folder must contain frames in sequential order
+  - Both `player/` and `server/` directories must have a `logs` folder created in them for proper operation
+  - The OpenCV in your Python environment must have GStreamer support (see OpenCV with GStreamer Support section)